breigo/playground-58w4djk5/markdowns/linq-single-elements.md

 The following examples call `First()` but `Last()` and `Single()` work the same way.

-Here is an example of `First` - return the first adult in the collection.
+Here is an example.
+Return the first adult in the collection.

 @[First]({"stubs": ["Exercises/SelectFirstAdultWithLinq.cs"],"command": "TechIo.SelectFirstAdultWithLinqTest.Verify"})